viktor-matejka/meritminer4cyberinsurance/README.md

 ## How to run the project

+### Create a GitHub account and clone this repository to youur local machine.
+Please make sure you are running the latest version of Docker

 ### Setup .env

-Create `.env` file usign the `.env.example` in the GitHub repository
+Create `.env` file using the `.env.example` in the GitHub repository

 ### Run docker-compose